kreativeai/Cryptocurrency-Trading-Bot/README.md

 ## Deep Learning Model
 !["deep learning model"](https://github.com/kreativeai/Cryptocurrency-Trading-Bot/blob/main/img/02_model.png)
 (1) Load the hourly closing prices of Bitcoin

-(2) Convert it to the sequences using the last 100 hours prices with some technical analysis indicators (3) Feed the sequences into the LSTM model
+(2) Convert it to the sequences using the last 100 hours prices with some technical analysis indicators

+(3) Feed the sequences into the LSTM model

-(4) Predict the future prices for the next two hours (5) Use the predicted prices as new indicators (DLI1 & DLI2) in the trading strategy.
+(4) Predict the future prices for the next two hours

+(5) Use the predicted prices as new indicators (DLI1 & DLI2) in the trading strategy

 ## Prediction Result of the Deep Learning Model
 Apply the model to a test data set that the model never seen before for evaluation